dscape/specify/README.md

 <a name="filtering"/>
 # filtering

-one thing that really annoys me in other testing scripts is that i can't select which tests i want to run and need to constantly comment things out.

-in `specify` you can just give it an array with the tests you want to run:
+in `specify` you specify which tests you want to run:

 ``` sh
 node my_awesome_test.js foo bar